huangelina/car-dealership/README.md

   "sold": false
 }
 ```
-You can update the color, year, and sold status of an automobile (SEND THIS JSON BODY):
+You can update the color, year, and sold status of an automobile (SEND THIS JSON BODY)
 ```
 {
   "color": "red",